What is Acupuncture?

 HOW WILL I FEEL AFTER ACUPUNCTURE?

-- Patients normally feel relaxed and calm.
+- Practice members normally feel relaxed and calm.
 You may feel tired or drowsy for a few hours if the experience is particularly strong.
-You may also experience a short-term flair-up of symptoms in the healing process.
+You may also experience a short-term flare up of symptoms in the healing process.
 After a session, it is a good idea to sit quietly and relax.
 A gentle walk or very mild exercise can also be helpful.
 Avoid big meals, vigorous exercise, alcohol and stressful situations.

 HOW MUCH DOES ACUPUNCTURE COST?